Presentation of the programme

 The online survey is anonymous and the link to it will be first provided from FUSE to teachers.
 For FUSE, consent and ethical procedures are fundamental.
 As such, before students gain access to online surveys, our design includes a double parental\guardian consent that has three phases:

-Phase 1) Plain Language Statement (where we describe the research) and consent form for parents to allow their child to participate
+Phase 1) Plain Language Statement (where we describe the research) and Parental Consent form for parents to allow their child to participate.
+This is done in video and a statement format

 Phase 2) FUSE data privacy notice for parents\guardians (where we inform about who we store the data)